josh-barback/CS205_project/README.md

 ## Hybrid SPMD Parallelization for Accelerometer Data Processing

-# Shared Memory (OpenMP)
+### Shared Memory (OpenMP)

 The processing pipeline was initially coded in Python.
 The optimization strategy adopted the hybrid SPMD model, and took place in two stages.
 First, several key segments of code were rewritten as C extensions with Cython, and then implemented as multithreaded algorithms.
 This was especially important for calculating five-second averages, a time-consuming computation due to nonuniform accelerometer sampling rates.
-Using OpenMP functionality from the `cython.parallel` module, this shared-memory parallel algorithm speeded computation by concurrently performing multiple unbounded searches.
+Using OpenMP functionality from the `cython.parallel` module, this parallel algorithm speeded computation by concurrently performing multiple unbounded searches.
+Speedups and throughput for the shared-memory algorithm are shown below, at left and center.
+For a typical dataset of 16 hours processed on 32 cores, throughput approached 8 MFLOP/s and runtime was reduced by a factor of 8.

 !["performance"](https://raw.githubusercontent.com/josh-barback/CS205_project/master/images/performance.png)

-# Message-Passing (MPI)
+### Message-Passing (MPI)

 In order to address concurrent processing of data from multiple participants, and to accommodate synchronization points involving data from multiple files, an explicit parallel programming approach was adopted for a second level of optimization.
 Of particular interest was coordinating multiple processes prior to identifying individual cutoff points for activity classification, a task that required scanning several processed files from each participant.
 The message passing framework was implemented with MPI functionality from the `mpi4py` package.
-The final hybrid version of the processing code leverages resources from not only multiple nodes in a cluster, but also multiple cores; this allows relatively large accelerometer data sets (e.g. 100-400 days of data) to be processed in under one hour.
+The final hybrid SPMD version of the processing code leverages resources from not only multiple nodes in a cluster, but also multiple cores; this allows relatively large accelerometer data sets (e.g. 100-400 days of data) to be processed in under one hour.
+The scaled speedup is above right; performance was evaluated on 1, 2, and 5 nodes with problem sizes corresponding to 70, 140, and 350 simulated days of accelerometer data.

+### Results

 Each version of the code was benchmarked on a small data set containing 62 hours of accelerometer observations from two participants (130 MB).
 Additional benchmarks were obtained with data from a simulated pilot study in which ten hypothetical participants contributed data for two weeks (2100 hours of accelerometer observations, 17 GB).

 !["runtime plots"](https://raw.githubusercontent.com/josh-barback/CS205_project/master/images/runtime_plots.png)

 Computation took place on the Odyssey Cluster's `seas_iacs` partition.
 Preliminary versions of the code were run on individual nodes equipped with 32 cores; hybrid code was run on four such nodes.
 Estimates for the actual data set were calculated by averaging runtimes for five repetitions of the data processing task.
 For the simulated data, the task was completed only once by each version of the code.
-The above plots show estimated processing speeds, in seconds per hour of accelerometer data, as well as speedups relative to the baseline of unaccelerated Python code.
+The above plots show estimated times-to-solution, in seconds per hour of accelerometer data, as well as speedups relative to the baseline of unaccelerated Python code.

-On a single node with 32 processors, the use of C extensions improves runtime by a factor of about 2, and OpenMP functionality yields a speedup factor of over 3.5.
+On a single node with 32 processors, the use of C extensions reduces runtime by a factor of about 2, and OpenMP functionality yields a speedup factor of over 3.5.
 On four contiguous nodes, the hybrid code is over 4.5 times as fast as unaccelerated Python code for the actual data task, and almost 14 times as fast for the larger hypothetical data task.
 The difference may be due, in part, to startup costs associated with unzipping compressed files.
 Only the hybrid code implements concurrent decompression, a considerable advantage for data sets that contain numerous zipped directories.
 Prior to optimization, each hour of accelerometer data took multiple seconds to process; the hybrid code brings this processing time to under 0.6 seconds.

 ## Analysis of Physical Activity